Profile photo for Chad Shenk, Ph.D.

 Education

-2010 Postdoctoral Fellow, Child Maltreatment, Cincinnati Children’s Hospital Medical Center
+2010 NIH T32 Postdoctoral Fellow, Child Maltreatment, Cincinnati Children’s Hospital Medical Center

 2007 Doctor of Philosophy/Master of Arts, Clinical Psychology, University of Nevada, Reno